Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 My first time.

-the right people to be doing this art-based series.
-And I've said it to all sorts of people,
+right people to be doing this art-based series.

-like famous artists I couldn't think of a single one.
+And I've said it to all sorts of people like, you know, famous artists I couldn't think of a single world.

 Once again, proving.

-I've said it to DiCaprio, yes.
+Set it to Decaprio, yes.

 Please, leave me alone.

-But yeah, you should come down to Heidi.
+Well, yeah, you should come down to Heidi.
+There's lots of permanent exhibitions.
+They also do,

 This is cool to hang out in a place that's so important in Australian art history.